cse-kiet/newsletter-cse-kiet/README.md

 ### Points to be discussed
-- My idea is to design a document which could contain the following things in it:-
+- My idea is to design a web portal like opensourceforu.com, zdnet.com, pcmag.com which could contain the following things in it:-
   * Student articles
   * faculty articles
   * Alumi articles